iat-cener/alex17/lib/variables_dictionary/README.md

 metadata = var_dict.lookup('time')
 ```

-# More than a dictionry.
+# More than a dictionary
 The dictionarry includes additional metadata necesarry for use with NetCDF files
 ```python
 # def nc_create(self, output_dataset, name, dimensions, standard_name = ""):